Runnin' Rebels went 2-1 in the Maui Jim Maui Invitational.

 During Rice's time as a player for the Runnin' Rebels, the squad posted a 69-6 record, which included winning a school-record 45 consecutive games.
 In addition to the national title and the two Final Four appearances, those teams captured the Big West regular-season title twice along with two conference tournament crowns.
 Prior to transferring to UNLV, Rice played at Mt.
 San Antonio College from 1987-89, where he earned All-South Coast Conference honors as a sophomore and was chosen from among more than 13,000 student-athletes as the 1989 California Junior College Scholar-Athlete of the Year.
 Rice was also a two-time winner of UNLV's Scholar-Athlete of the Year award.

-Rice is the sixth UNLV graduate in any sport to become a head coach at the school, following Tina Kunzer-Murphy (UNLV's current athletics director) in women's tennis (head coach from 1978-81), Wayne Nunnely in football (1986-89), Dan Abdalla (UNLV's current associate athletics director for development) in women's soccer (2000-04), Kathy Olivier in women's basketball (2008-present) and Rich Ryerson in men's soccer (2010-present).
+Rice is the sixth UNLV graduate in any sport to become a head coach at the school, following Tina Kunzer-Murphy (UNLV's current athletics director) in women's tennis (head coach from 1978-81), Wayne Nunnely in football (1986-89), Dan Abdalla in women's soccer (2000-04), Kathy Olivier in women's basketball (2008-present) and Rich Ryerson in men's soccer (2010-present).

 The couple established the Dave Rice Foundation in the spring of 2012, which is a non-profit organization dedicated to the education and support of health initiatives including developmental disorders such as Autism, and other charitable causes.

-Since its inception, it has awarded over $500,000 in grants to various Autism-related organizations in Southern Nevada.
+Since its inception, it has awarded hundreds of thousands of dollars in grants to various Autism-related organizations in Southern Nevada.
 The board of directors of the Foundation includes Las Vegas natives Jimmy Kimmel (late night television host) and Greg Anthony (CBS sports broadcaster, former Runnin' Rebel and NBA star), along with D.J.
 Allen (Founder and President of Xs & Os of Success) and Donna Findlay.